 UIL (University Interscholastic League)

-The University Interscholastic League was created by The University of Texas at Austin to provide educational extracurricular academic, athletic, and music contests.
+A league created by The University of Texas at Austin to provide educational extracurricular academic, athletic, and music contests.
 UIL organizes and supervises contests that assist in preparing students for citizenship.

 WADA (Weighted Average Daily Attendance)